elliottpaulrees/NAIS-Tech/ibdp_python.md

 Let me know if you'd like help writing the actual code for these algorithms in Python, JavaScript, or another language!

+## Extension:
+Ammend a searching algorithm and a sorting algorithm to work on a two dimensional array.

 <hr>